JimDesu/basis-lang/spec.md

 The enforcement points where fexpr-relevance taint blocks an operation are the structural restrictions enumerated in §5.15 (and detailed in §8.13 as restrictions A–G):

 - Object fields holding fexpr-typed values are restricted — an object's lifetime ceiling is the introducing frame, but a fexpr's ceiling is its defining frame `D`, which may be deeper; assignment is permitted only when the object's ceiling is at-or-below the fexpr's `D`.
-- Productive parameters of fexpr type are forbidden — a fexpr cannot be the productive output of a call, since the produced value would escape the callee's frame upward.
+- Create parameters of fexpr type are forbidden — a fexpr cannot be the CREATE output of a call, since the produced value would escape the callee's frame upward.
 - Pointers to fexpr-typed slots are forbidden — a pointer would let the fexpr escape its ceiling via indirection.
 - Bare-identifier copy of a fexpr value into a non-fexpr-typed slot is forbidden — the copy would erase the fexpr type information and bypass the structural enforcement.
 - Capture of fexpr-typed values by lambdas is forbidden — a lambda's capture-list ceiling is the lambda's defining frame, not the fexpr's, and the two need not coincide.